backdrop-contrib/node_export/README.txt

 INSTALLATION
 ------------
 1. Copy node_export folder to modules directory (usually sites/all/modules).
-2. At admin/build/modules enable the Node export module.
+2. At admin/build/modules enable the Node export module in the Node export package.
+3. Enable any other modules in the Node export package that tickle your fancy.

 CONFIGURATION